-Running a business at your home address will be a lot less expensive than renting business premises, but on the other hand, a business run from your home may look less professional to your clients.
+Running a business at your home address is less expensive than renting business premises.
+On the other hand, a business run from your home may look less professional to your clients.
 It’s useful to have a business telephone number attached to your trade name, next to a private telephone number.

 Another way of smoothing the client’s ability to contact you is to engage a bureau that provides secretarial services.
 Secretarial tasks – answering your phone, taking messages or putting calls through – can then be taken over in your absence.

-For business meetings and appointments you might choose to temporarily rent space at a business unit or park instead of receiving clients at your home address.
+For appointments, you might choose to temporarily rent space at a business unit instead of receiving clients at home.

 Dutch associations for entrepreneurs